 - implement immediate improvements to address the identified problems within the constraints of the current organisational structure.

-To develop a Target Operating Mode for the States’ IT function, CBO utilised the a process based on the following 5 clear deliverables:
+To develop a TOM for the States’ IT function, CBO utilised a process based on the following five clear deliverables:

-- development of a network of ‘Departmental Representatives’, who articulated their needs of IT, and their current experiences, through 1:1 interviews
+- development of a network of ‘Departmental Representatives’, who articulated their IT needs and their current experiences through 1:1 interviews;

 - ‘rapid reviews’ of major IT projects currently underway, to understand why they were consistently failing to deliver to time and budget.